The four day week works

-For sake of transparency, external researchers were brought in to measure the results.
+For the sake of transparency, external researchers were brought in to measure the results.

 Team engagement went through the roof post study, with leadership, commitment, stimulation and empowerment sitting in the mid-to-high 80th percentile, having previously sat in the mid-to-high 60s region.

-Another benefit, Barnes notes, is that it encouraged the company’s leaders to look at innovative ways to manage their teams; empowering staff-led discussions about engagement and productivity.
+Another benefit, Barnes notes, is that it encouraged the company’s leaders to look at innovative ways to manage their teams.
+It empowered staff-led discussions about engagement and productivity.

-In correlation, Dr Helen Delaney, senior lecturer at the University of Auckland Business School, found many employees expressed a greater sense of empowerment in their work because of the planning discussions that preceded the trial.
+In correlation, Dr Helen Delaney, senior lecturer at the University of Auckland Business School, found many employees expressed a greater sense of empowerment in their work.
+This was because of the planning discussions that preceded the trial.

 When looking at job satisfaction, engagement and retention, professor of Human Resource Management at Auckland University of Technology Jarrod Haar says that the scores are “easily the highest [he] has seen in New Zealand data”.